vralle/html-bundler-webpack-plugin/README.md

 Default: `null`

 Called after the template has been compiled, but not yet finalized, before injection of the split chunks and inline assets.

 The `postprocess` have the following arguments:

 - `content: string` - a content of processed file
 - `info: TemplateInfo` - info about current file
-- `compilation: Compilation` - the Webpack [compilation object](https://webpack.js.org/api/compilation-object/)
+- `compilation: Compilation` - the Webpack [compilation object][webpack-api-compilation-object-url]

 The `TemplateInfo` have the following properties: